Puppy’s First Week

 When first introducing the pup, have a second person around so that both adult dog and puppy can be kept on a lead and restrained.
 Watch for body language and signs of aggression which might be staring, baring teeth, laid-back ears, or raised hair on the back of the neck.
 If this happens, remove one of the dogs and let them both cool off and try introducing them again later.
 If there’s more than one adult dog, introduce them one at a time.

 When introducing a cat to a puppy, make sure that the cat has an escape route.
 The cat will always feel safer if it has a ‘puppy free’ zone where it can relax without fear of being pestered or chased.

 Other cats and dogs should never be left alone with the puppy or be allowed to sleep with it until you are sure that there is no potential for aggressive behaviour.
 And, don’t expect them to be best friends overnight as they will all be trying to work out where this ‘intruder’ fits into the pack.

 After surviving the first few days with the new puppy, find out more with our fact sheet ‘Bringing Home a Puppy’.
-It is available in store or on the Better Pets and Gardens fact sheet.
+It is available in-store or on the Better Pets and Gardens website.

 - Cats & Kittens

 - Dogs & Puppies